hashicorp/vault/website/source/docs/configuration/seal/index.html.md

 As of Vault 0.9.0, the seal can also be used for [seal wrapping][sealwrap] to add an extra layer of protection and satisfy compliance and regulatory requirements.

+For more examples, please choose a specific auto unsealing technology from the sidebar.

 ## Configuration

 Seal configuration can be done through the Vault configuration file using the